osrseye/rseye-connector/README.md

 - `Inventory Data` if player inventory data can be sent
 - `Equipment Data` if player equipped item data can be sent
 - `Death Data` if an event can be sent when a player dies
+- `Overhead Data` if player overhead prayer data can be sent
+- `Skull Data` if player skull data can be sent

 #### Data Frequency
 - `Position Data` how often in ticks position data can be sent
+- `Overhead Data` how often in ticks overhead prayer data can be sent
+- `Skull Data` how often in ticks skull data can be sent

 ## Endpoints
 - `Position Data` <endpoint\> /position_update/